|

 Project Participants

-The Dartmouth Dante Project was conceived and is directed
+The Dartmouth Dante Project was conceived and is co-directed

-collaborators, all then teaching at Dartmouth College, included Professors Kevin
+The original collaborators, all then teaching at Dartmouth College,

-Raymond Neff, then Director of Academic Computing at Dartmouth, and
+of Raymond Neff, then Director of Academic Computing at Dartmouth,

-Stephen Campbell, Unix System Manager.
-Organizational direction was
+and Stephen Campbell, Unix System Manager.
+Organizational direction

 Stephen Campbell and Kirt Johnson of Dartmouth College